Blard-omu/MOVIE-APP/README.md

 ### BlardMovi
-<p>Movie-app is a simple movie site built with HTML, CSS, Javascript consuming popular movie API.
-You can search movie by Title, Keywords or Popular charater.</p>
+<p><b>BlardMovi</b> is a simple movie site built with HTML, CSS, Javascript consuming popular movies API.
+You can search movie by Title or Keywords.</p>

 ### The Views accross different screens <br>